Portaro: GV Semal Portaro 4WD Model Range

-By 1990 the original company who assembled PORTARO 4X4 offroad vehicles SEMAL sold the production rights, the tradename and all the spares parts stocks to the FMAT company at Tramagal an industrial town east of Lisbon next the Tagus river in rural Santarem who have been making agricultural equipment and industrial machinery since the 1920s.
-Motor vehicle assembly became a weekly operation at FMAT so output production had quadrupled than it was before making PORTARO brand name once more relaunched to the market after a brief absence but with a reduced new PORTARO Model Range by the 1980s.
-This unrestored basic grey 1989 PORTARO 280 DCM 2800 4WD Diesel nine seater as shown in this photograph was actually assembled at the FMAT manufacturing facility in the 1980s one of about 500 units of this model produced there this particular example was awaiting restoration owned by the author of this PORTARO article and pages.
+By 1990 the original company who assembled Portaro 4X4 offroad vehicles SEMAL sold the production rights, the tradename and all the spares parts stocks to the larger "FMAT" company at Tramagal an industrial town near Abrantes east of Lisbon next to the famous Tagus river in rural Santarem who have been making agricultural equipment and industrial machinery since the late 1890s.
+Motor vehicle assembly was to become an important thing and the firm actually were assembling original French BERLIET lorries of many types in the 1950s until the 1980s a weekly operation at FMAT so output production had quadrupled than it was before making Portaro brand name once more relaunched to the market after a brief absence but this time with a reduced upadated new Portaro Model Range for the 1980s.
+This recently restored dark grey 1989 "Portaro 280 DCM 2800 4WD Diesel" model is a nine seater and it was actually assembled at the wellknown FMAT Motor Vehicle Division manufacturing facility in the 1980s one of about 500 models produced there of the original Portaro 280 Series this particular example is owned by the author of this Portaro article and pages.